by Janelle Whitelocke

 The British Land Patter Musket, which came to be more commonly known as "Brown Bess", was by far the most popular of all Revolutionary war weapons.
 This was the standard weapon of the British royal army, and as the Americans were British before, many of them carried this same gun.

 The muzzle-loading smooth bore flintlock musket, A.K.A.
 "Brown Bess" was a British made gun that was the standard issue infantry rifle of the British Royal army.
-Brown Bess fought for both teams however, as this was one of the most popular infantry rifles among the continental army as well, which is how Brown Bess earned the titled of most commonly used weapon of the revolutionary war.
+Brown Bess fought for both teams however, as she was one of the most popular infantry rifles among the continental army as well.
+This is how Brown Bess earned the titled of most commonly used weapon of the revolutionary war.

-The Brown Bess bayonet offered tactical advantage for it's time due to its quick reload time, flintlock cocking action, and it's accuracy for its time.
+The Brown Bess bayonet offered tactical advantage for due to its quick reload time, flintlock cocking action, and it's accuracy for its time.

 Features of the Brown Bess Bayonet: